 The Social Landscape – Connecticut Towns and Cities in Transition, was a large solo exhibition at Trinity College that featured his work documenting the changing architecture of former factory towns in the Naugatuck Valley.

-Central Park Photographs will be exhibited in a solo show at the Ilon Gallery in NYC, from October 12 - November 16, 2018.
+Central Park Photographs was exhibited in a solo show at the Ilon Gallery in NYC, from October 12 - November 16, 2018.

 Arthur Nager’s photographs are in the permanent collection of the George Eastman House, Housatonic College and numerous academic institutions.

-He currently works as a photographer and designer in Connecticut where he maintains a studio and continues to work on projects focused on the unique elements of the social landscape.
+He currently works as a photographer and designer in Connecticut and NYC where he maintains a studio and continues to work on projects focused on the unique elements of the social landscape.